Showing posts with label presidents. Show all posts

 Helping Hands

-The Becoming Sculpture was created by Ted Metz, a University of Montevallo art professor.
+The Becoming Sculpture was created by Ted Metz, an art professor at the University of Montevallo.
 The sculpture, 16 feet tall and made of bronze, was unveiled on February 15, 2003.
 The pedestal underneath the sculpture is made of limestone and red bricks.
-The sculpture depicts two hands: a young hand representing university students reaching out toward the future, and an older hand representing the university itself guiding the student to that future.
-The separation between the hands represents the student’s graduation.
-The older hand was modeled after Metz’s own hand, while the younger hand was modeled after one of his student’s hands.
-The sculpture was created on campus by about 40 university students under the direction of Metz and took 22 months to complete.
+The statue depicts two hands: a young hand representing university students reaching toward the future, and an older hand representing the university itself, guiding the students toward that future.
+The separation between the hands represents the student's graduation.
+The older hand was modeled after Metz's own, while the younger hand was modeled after one of his students' hands.
+The sculpture was created on campus by about 40 university students under Metz's direction and took 22 months to complete.
 Approximately 90 individual molds were cast using 5000 pounds of bronze.
 The sculpture stands near Main Hall and Wills Hall.

 Ate a Nacho Supreme for dinner